SelectQuote customers save $693 on average when they bundle their home and auto insurance policies.

 Bundle Your Home and Auto Insurance to Save Money

 One of the best discounts most insurance companies offer is through bundled home and auto insurance policies.
 By combining your coverage with one carrier, you can save even more money.
 SelectQuote customers save an average of $693 per year when they bundle their home and auto insurance coverage.

 Average Home and Auto Insurance Rates in

-The following rates listed below are from real SelectQuote customers who purchased home and auto insurance in 2021.
+The following rates listed below are from real SelectQuote customers.
 Your insurance rates will vary based on ZIP code, credit rating, claims history and other factors.

 |City||Avg.
 Monthly Home Insurance Rate||Avg.
 Monthly Auto Insurance Rate||Avg.
 Monthly Rate of Bundled Policies|